McTwist/Blockland-Forum-Add-On-Scraper/readme.md

 python blscraper.py
 ```

 This will take around 4 to 8 hours to scrape all valid Add-Ons from the forum Add-On forum board and put them into an SQLite file.
-Keep in mind that it wont download the Add-Ons, but rather save their links.
+Keep in mind that it will only download the Add-Ons if you specify so, else it will only save their links.

 The data within the database can then be accessed normally and used to in any way desired.